 Web Design, Landing Pages, and the User Journey

-A website often gives people their first useful impression of your business.
-It helps explain what you do, who you are, whether you are credible, and why the work should matter to them.
+A website is often one of the first places where someone seriously evaluates your business.
+It helps them understand who you are, what you do, whether you are credible, and why your work matters.

 Good websites help users do more than verify that the business exists.
 They organize the message, answer important questions, and make the next step easier to understand.

-Move users through the right sequence.
+Guide users through the right sequence.

 A useful page experience helps users move from problem to solution, interest to action, or comparison to trust without forcing them to piece the story together themselves.

-Match the page to the moment.
+Match the page to where the user is.

 A page should not treat every visitor the same.
 Someone from a high-intent search may need proof, service details, and a clear CTA, while an awareness-stage visitor may need more context first.